Qualcomm Snapdragon 820 Processors for Advanced Embedded Applications

 Audio is available through HDMI, USB, and speaker out.
 The SYS6601 reference design also comes with a microphone for recording and a combo jack for microphone and speaker out.The HDMI interface has an 8 channel audio with 7.1 channel surround sound, with support to Dolby Digital Plus, Dolby True HD and DTS-HD Master.

 17. What documents are provided?
 Are board design files also provided?

 We provide datasheets, user guide and a Hardware Reference Manual.
-Schematics are not provided for the Inforce 6601 Micro SoM.
-Board design files are proprietary and are the intellectual property of Inforce, and hence not provided.
+Schematics are not provided for the IFC6601 Micro SoM.
+Board design files are proprietary and are the intellectual property of Penguin Solutions, and hence not provided.
 All software releases are accompanied with release notes, user guides and application notes that describe the installation procedure.